-- Roller Brawl's backstory reeks of Adult Fear, and it's a shockingly realistic scenario.
+- Roller Brawl's backstory, and it's a shockingly realistic scenario.
 She grew up as the youngest of six siblings, but ended up the target of the Villainous Crush of Kaos after becoming one of the toughest jammers in the Undead Roller Derby League.
 When her brothers stepped in to protect her after she made it clear she wasn't interested, he had them kidnapped and taken prisoner, with Roller Brawl still trying to find them as a Skylander.
 Once the fantasy elements are removed, it's the story of a child celebrity who finds herself the target of an Abhorrent Admirer, but when her siblings try to protect her from said admirer, they get kidnapped, never to be seen again.

 - It seems like a lot of young kids find Ghost Roaster, with his sharp teeth, claws and the ability to turn into a flaming skull while cackling like a complete maniac, pretty frightening.
 The fact that he's Ambiguously Evil doesn't help.

 - Eye Five and especially Eye Scream are pretty creepy, with both having Eyes Do Not Belong There.

 - The villain Dreamcatcher from Trap Team, who's essentially Skylands' equivalent to Freddy Krueger, but with a dash of Tohru Adachi.
-She's a sadistic disembodied head with More Teeth than the Osmond Family from the Realm of Dreams, and with her powers, she can not only look into the dreams of others, but she can bring nightmares to life, absorb dreams to power herself up, and alter reality to create Mind Screw levels.
+She's a sadistic yet childish disembodied head with More Teeth than the Osmond Family from the Realm of Dreams, and with her powers, she can not only look into the dreams of others, but she can bring nightmares to life, absorb dreams to power herself up, and alter reality to create Mind Screw levels.
 Tara Platt does a great job highlighting her Psychopathic Manchild/Bratty Teenage Daughter personality, and it shows, being a nasty Playing Against Type considering her usual roles of mature, serious women like Mitsuru Kirijo or Edelgard von Hresvelg, and it doesn't help she's given a Voice of the Legion that only makes her even more creepy.
-It gets much worse when you read her backstory, where she's stated to have driven entire villages into insanity For the Evulz before being part of the Doom Raiders, and she's also one of the few to break the fourth wall and actually threaten the player.
+It gets much worse when you read her backstory, where she's stated to have driven entire villages into insanity For the Evulz even before being part of the Doom Raiders, and she's also one of the few to break the fourth wall and actually threaten the player.
 Just read what she says after you trap her, and you'll not be sleeping soundly for some time."SO not cool, Portal Master.
 I don't know how you sleep at night... but I'll find out..."

-- Her theme in the soundtrack is also creepy, and it wouldn't be out of place of a real horror movie, with a music box, discordant piano, and a Drone of Dread in the beginning.
+- Her theme in the soundtrack is also creepy, and it wouldn't be out of place of an actual horror movie.
+It begins with a sinister music box, discordant piano, and a Drone of Dread in the beginning.
 Once the music begins proper, it shifts to include cellos, light ringing bells, and the sound of a woman's chorus.
 The final part includes a part not so out of place of a 50's alien flick, but with the cellos still blaring in the background.

 - The Wilikin in Giants are eerie enough, but one of the houses in Facadeville seems to have a female Wilikin ghost running around through the air that you can't interact with other than standing under her to make her stop.
 On top of this, the furniture is floating off the ground and the music is replaced with a version that has childlike laughing in the background.
 The other Wilikin never mention the house.

-- This one is more likely to weaken with age as well but, Hood Sickle's redesign in Imaginators takes his grim reaper/executioner vibe Up to Eleven.
+- This one is more likely to weaken with age as well but, Hood Sickle's redesign in Imaginators cranks up his Grim Reaper/executioner vibe.
 With a catchphrase of "Any Last Words?", he's way less friendly than any of the reformed villains.
 Which is fitting, as he was never actually evil, according to his backstory, but simply very, very committed to his job of being ominous and frightening.
 It's also worth noting that his new combat style revolves around summoning and consuming fragments of the souls of his slain foes to power up his attacks.

 - Eon actually exploited this fact when he recruited Hood Sickle as a Sensei, as his Sentinel-class trainees are always perfectly attentive during his lessons, being absolutely terrified of their teacher.

 - Near the end of Skylanders: Trap Team, Kaos is empowered by The Ultimate Weapon's Stinkocity and Traptanium, becoming Traptanium Kaos, which allows him to see the Portal Master through the fourth-wall.
 Throughout the final level, he taunts the player by insinuating that he's gaining control of them, using a device that makes the controller vibrate at the press of a button.
 He then planned to not only conquer Skylands, but to also pull the new Portal Master from their world and trap them in Traptanium.
 During his boss fight, Kaos actually makes an attempt to pull the player Portal Master from their world, but luckily only manages to pull their personal belongings into Skylands instead.
 His appearance also becomes rather creepy, with him first having a rocky appearance with his bottom half resembling that of a Trap, but he soon develops massive Traptanium Blades and large black bird wings, causing him to look incredibly demonic or like a Fallen Angel.
 As one Let's Play noted (here), he gains a resemblance to a certain one-winged angel for these traits.

 - Superchargers gives us Kaos' latest creation, the Sky Eater (or, if you find the name too scary, the Doomstation of Ultimate Doomstruction), which is designed to do EXACTLY when the name implies, tearing open rifts as it proceeds to destroy Skylands, as well as disable Skylands' portal network so that Skylanders CANNOT USE PORTALS AS MEANS OF TRANSPORT.
 Now remember what you use to bring your Skylanders to Skylands?
 Oh, and the magic the Sky Eater consumes?
 That's used to empower the Darkness AND A HYDRA HATCHLING.
 Yes, apparently the Hydra from Spyro's Adventure had a BABY.
 There's a reason Eon assembled the Superchargers in the first place: the Rift Engines, an alternate means of portal transport, are not connected to the main portal network, so the Skylanders simply switched to those until the portal network got back up.